jpreecedev/developerhandbook/src/pages/create-restful-api-authentication-using-web-api-jwt/index.md

 }
 ```

 **Note**.
-When I wrote this code originally I encountered a quirk.
+When I wrote this code originally, I encountered a quirk.
 After spending hours pulling out my hair trying to figure out why something was not working, I eventually discovered that the ordering of the code in this class is very important.
 If you don't copy the code in the **exact** same order, you may encounter unexpected behaviour.
 Please add the code in the same order as described below.

 ## OAuth secrets